 Qualifications of advisors and quality/appropriateness of career development plan

 Final decisions on funding will be made by the SC INBRE External Advisory Committee and NIGMS.

 Awards and Reporting Requirements

+All applicants will receive a notice of award/declination and copies of the reviewers’ comments via email.
 Award recipients are required to provide the SC INBRE Administrative Core with project data for evaluation and reporting purposes, as follows:

 A comprehensive final report is due 30 days after the end date of the award.